 I actually enter the phone # for my parking lot shuttle right into my phone contacts, but taking a picture is fine too.

-If you are the forgetful type or going on a very long trip (or, like me, spend so much time traveling they all blur together and it’s hard to remember where you parked you car because you are there so often!), take a picture of your parking location.
+If you are the forgetful type or going on a very long trip (or, like me, spend so much time traveling they all blur together and it is hard to remember where you parked you car because you are there so often!), take a picture of your parking location.

 3. Get really good at the security checkpoint process.
 [Must Know Business Travel Tips!]

 This is one of the most important business travel tips I share!
-If you’ve ever seen the movie Up In the Air w/ George Clooney (I love this movie) you will get a good sense of how some of us business travelers see the security checkpoint line and some ideas on how to through it quickly.
+If you have ever seen the moving Up in the Air with George Clooney (I love this movie) you will get a good sense of how some of us business travelers see the security checkpoint line and some ideas even on how to get through it quickly.

 Here are some things I do: